JoeShook/udap-devdays-2023/README.md

 ## Comments

-The Udap.Server package is an implementation of DCR on UDAP.
+The 📦Udap.Server package is an implementation of DCR on UDAP.
 At the time of writing this package, Identity Server did not have [DCR](https://docs.duendesoftware.com/identityserver/v6/configuration/dcr/) (Dynamic Client Registration).
 It has been added in the recent past.
-The plan is to revisit this area and see how much of Udap.Server package code can be removed in favor of the Identity Server core DCR API.
+The plan is to revisit this area and see how much of 📦Udap.Server package code can be removed in favor of the Identity Server core DCR API.

 ## Questions